FeatureProbe/feature-probe-docs/docs/how-to/segments.md

 ## Segments management
 ### Add Segment
-Commonly used groups of people can be set up as separate user groups, making it easy to select them repeatedly in the switch
+Commonly used groups of people can be set up as separate user groups, making it easy to select them repeatedly in the toggle

 ![segment screenshot](../../pictures/en-segment.png)